MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework1.md

 The first step in preparing the data was to have a basic understanding of the dataset.
 Therefore, after loading the dataset as a dataframe variable, it was essential to print the number and the labels of rows and columns.
-From the output, it is clear that we are dealing with a very big dataset as we have 43665 rows and 22 columns.
+From the output, it is clear that we are dealing with a very big dataset as we had 43665 rows and 22 columns.
 The first 4 columns represent categorical data, giving us information about the country and the type of metric the score is based upon.
 Whereas, the remaining column are numerical representing the score in each year from 2004 to 2020.
 At first glance, and considering the size of the dataset, the only obvious column I could remove was the Indicator Code because it was repeating the preceding column.
-Nevertheless, another column, Unnamed:21, was automatically created with null values when loading the dataset into the dataframe
+Nevertheless, another column, Unnamed:21, was automatically created with null values when loading the dataset into the dataframe.
 It was necessary to eliminate this column before dealing with null values, because dropping rows while maintaining this column would have removed my whole dataframe.

 While, I was able to remove the null values from the automatically created column, I still needed to check for null values across all the other columns.